How to resolve font problems during Word to PDF or image conversion?

 Note: If you are using DocToPDFConverter for conversion, you can achieve the same using DocToPDFConverterSettings.AutoDetectComplexScript API.

-Take a moment to peruse the documentation where you can find basic Word document processing options along with the features like mail merge, merge, split, and compare Word documents, find and replace text in the Word document, protect the Word documents, and most importantly, the PDF and Image conversions with code examples.
+Take a moment to peruse the documentation where you can find basic Word document processing options along with features like mail merge, merge, split, and compare Word documents, find and replace text in the Word document, protect the Word documents, and most importantly, the PDF and Image conversions with code examples.

 Conclusion